Qalthos/blog/content/CIVX/just-another-ten-hour-day.rst

 generated HTML I have had the misfortune of needing to scrape.
-Problem 1: <p >&nbsp;<p /><br /> I kid you not, this is on the page a minimum of 20 times in a row so that his Albany Office is so far below the fold so as to be nonexistant.
+Problem 1: <p >&nbsp;<p /><br /> I kid you not, this is on the page a minimum of 20 times in a row so that his Albany Office is so far below the fold so as to be nonexistent.
 Sometimes there's inline styles, sometimes not.
 One line has a simple space character instead of the edgier, hipper &nbsp;.
-I wanted them all gone.this resulted in five separate regexes so python wouldn't get too greedy and remove all the content.
-One to replace &nbsp; with ' ', another to remove all whitespace between a closing angle bracket and an opening one, a third to remove anything matching style="\*", a fourth to rmove all the (now) empty paragraphs, and a fifth and final one to turn any group of two or more consective break tags into a single tag.
+I wanted them all gone.this resulted in five separate regexps so python wouldn't get too greedy and remove all the content.
+One to replace &nbsp; with ' ', another to remove all whitespace between a closing angle bracket and an opening one, a third to remove anything matching style="\*", a fourth to remove all the (now) empty paragraphs, and a fifth and final one to turn any group of two or more consecutive break tags into a single tag.
 It is probably fortunate that python would not correctly apply my first attempt which was far less readable, and more of a one-liner, as I don't know if I could have understood it now had I not broken it into its component parts.
-Problem 2 is a bit more of a WTF moment, both beutiful and frightening, so I will reproduce it here verbatim::
+Problem 2 is a bit more of a WTF moment, both beautiful and frightening, so I will reproduce it here verbatim::

     <P style="TEXT-ALIGN: center"><SPAN style="COLOR: #012849; FONT-SIZE: